AB0529/tinyer/README.md

 **Arguments**

 - `"slug":string` a unique identifier for the url.
 If not provided, a unique one will be generated instead
-- `"name":string` a firndly name for the url
+- `"name":string` a friendly name for the url

 **Response**
 - `200 OK` on success